Skip to main content

 Oconto County, WisconsinOligotrophic

 Trophically, Boot Lake reads as oligotrophic — nutrient-poor, clear, and ecologically more sensitive to disturbance than richer lakes.
 A maximum depth of 38 ft puts Boot Lake in the middle of Wisconsin's depth distribution.
 At 230 acres, Boot Lake fits the Wisconsin median for monitored lakes, with partial shoreline records.
-Among the 66 graded lakes in Oconto County, Boot Lake sits at rank 28, above the county median.
+Within Oconto County's 62 graded waters, Boot Lake sits at rank 8, near the top of the local distribution.

 Zebra mussels have been documented at Boot Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
 Walleye are documented at Boot Lake, one of 5 fish species on record for the lake.
 Public access is available — the lake is on the Wisconsin DNR public-access list.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.